-Our board of directors retained Willis Towers Watson, an independent compensation consultant, in April 2020 to provide advisory services to the compensation committee regarding executive compensation matters, including for 2021.
+Our board of directors retained Willis Towers Watson, an independent compensation consultant, in April 2020 to provide advisory services to the compensation committee regarding executive compensation matters, including for 2022.
 The compensation committee has determined that Willis Towers Watson is independent and that there is no conflict of interest resulting from retaining Willis Towers Watson.

-When making compensation decisions in 2021, the compensation committee analyzed market data for executive compensation focusing on the benchmarking analysis and market data provided by Willis Towers Watson.
+When making compensation decisions in 2022, the compensation committee analyzed market data for executive compensation focusing on the benchmarking analysis and market data provided by Willis Towers Watson.
 Our peer group review took into account multiple factors in which we selected companies that were similar in size (primarily revenue), in the healthcare industry, including healthcare services, healthcare technology and managed healthcare, and with similar direction on industry and business strategy.

-In particular, for 2021 compensation determinations, the compensation committee reviewed compensation data from the public filings for the following companies, which did not change from the peer group used for 2020 compensation:
+In particular, for 2022 compensation determinations, the compensation committee reviewed compensation data from the public filings for the following companies, the peer group used to evaluate compensation was updated in 2022 due to the level of M&A activity and volatility in the market: